galterlibrary/invenio-ldapclient/INSTALL.rst

 Installation
 ============

-Invenio-LDAPClient is on PyPI so all you need is:
+Invenio-LDAPClient is on GitHub

 .. code-block:: console

-   $ pip install invenio-ldapclient
+   $ pipenv install git+ssh://git@github.com/galterlibrary/invenio-ldapclient.git#egg=invenio-ldapclient

+Eventually it will be on PyPI!